We Lost the Pig But We Saved Our Bacon

 Early the next morning I was checking for messages from a grateful pig owner when an alarmed hotel guest was again at our library door.
 They couldn't find the little girl or the pig.

 We ran out and quickly located the child, who was wandering contentedly in our huge maze of a garden.
 Then we saw the broken gate in the back and, behind it, the pig rolling around in fresh hay we had put out for our goats.
 The goats had scrambled to the highest point in the yard.
 The fur over their spines was standing on end.

-Spotting us, the pig scrambled to his feet and ran to Clayton, running tight circles around his legs.
+Spotting us, the pig leapt to his feet and ran to Clayton, running tight circles around his legs.
 He rooted at Clayton's boots as if intoxicated by their smell.
 I distracted him with corn chips, and we made a run for the shop.

 I posted more photos online and made some printed flyers for the post office bulletin board.
 I also sent the local 4H office a plea for help, if not with locating the pig's owners then in recruiting a new owner.
 Dusty Murdock quickly put out the word to the 4H community.

 But no help came.
 No pig owner or potential new pig owner wrote or called.